wp-plugins/wp-photo-album-plus/readme.txt

 * 006: If Filmstrip is off you can overrule display filmstrip by using %%slidef=.. and %%slideonlyf=..
 * 007: Clear:both added to thumbnail area
 * 008: Fixed a problem where photos were not found if the number of found photos was less than or equal to the photocount treshold value
+* 009: You can now upload zipfiles with photos if your php version is at least 5.2.7.

 = 3.0.0 =